 Handwashing has been proven to be the most effective form of prevention, is simple to do and more or less free.
 If you’re looking after someone with gastro be sure to wash your hands with warm soapy water for at least 30 seconds whenever you are in contact with them, before meal preparation and after any nappy changing.

 If you are dealing with a baby or toddler with gastro it is worth using latex gloves when dealing with their feces or cleaning them up.

 How clean is your water?

 If “gastro” keeps doing the rounds at home or work, take a look at your water supply and your general hygiene.
 In my clinic, I’ve encountered numerous cases of recurrent gut upsets primarily caused by questionable water sources.
 One memorable case involved an office water cooler tap, that had never been cleaned and when finally disassembled contained black, smelly gunk!

 • Tank water – have you tested it lately?

 • Water coolers – when was the last time the unit was pulled apart and thoroughly cleaned?
-You’d be unpleasantly surprised by what can grow behind the tap.

-• Drink bottles – bought bottles of water aren’t designed for multiple use.
+• Drink bottles – bottles of water aren’t designed for multiple use.
 Regardless of the type of bottle, clean with hot soapy water DAILY.
 Don’t drink out of it if it has been sitting in a warm place (like in the car all day).
 Saliva contains lots of bacteria, just add heat and they can multiply to dangerous levels.